ckswilliams/modOpenREM/docs/interface.rst

 usually be at http://yourserver/openrem or if you are using the test web server then it might be at http://localhost:8000/openrem.

-The home page for OpenREM should look something like this:
+The home page for OpenREM should look something like this when it is populated with studies:

 .. image:: img/HomeFull.png
     :width: 730px